qnzhou/trianglelite/README.md

 ### Configure

 The [triangle library] uses a set of command line switches to configure triangulation parameters.
-I find it a bit difficult to memorize, instead, TriangleLite uses a `Config` struct to make the code more readable.
+I find it a bit difficult to memorize.
+Instead, TriangleLite uses a `Config` struct to make the code more readable.
 Here is a list of fields one can configure: